 The Community Preservation Committee generally meets on the 1st & 3rd Wednesday at 7:00pm in Room 101 of the Town Municipal Building, 195 Main Street.
 Notices for all meetings are posted at the Town Hall at least 48 hours prior to the scheduled meeting date.
 All meetings are open to the public.

-5-Aug-2016: The Maynard Community Preservation Committee is inviting Maynard residents to submit proposals for CPA funding.
-While submitting proposals please take notice of the important due dates:
+Fall 2022: The Maynard Community Preservation Committee is inviting Maynard residents to submit proposals for CPA funding.
+While submitting proposals please take notice of the following important due dates:

 About the Community Preservation Committee